yswnthm/openbook/docs/CONTRIBUTING.md

 1. Ensure your editor uses the project's Prettier config
 2. Check that you have the latest version of Prettier and plugins
-3. Run `pnpm format` to align with project standards
+3. Run `npm run format` to align with project standards

 ### Plugin Issues

 If Prettier plugins aren't working:

-1. Install dependencies: `pnpm install`
+1. Install dependencies: `npm install`
 2. Restart your editor
 3. Check that your editor's Prettier extension is up to date